JcBernack/game-ai-matchmaking/README.md

     node client.js

+## Python client

+See the python folder for a working client in python.
+Inherit from the `GameClient` class and implement methods like shown in `Bob.py` or overwrite the `action(self, action)` method and process the actions yourself.
+For possible actions send by the server see below.

 ## Communication

 Connect to the server via tcp-sockets.
 The communication is text based and contains JSON objects encoded as UTF8 strings.
 It is important that every object ends with a line break "\n" to allow message separation.
 The server will immediately drop your connection on invalid messages.